flatpak/flatpak/README.md

 There are some complications when building Flatpak to a different prefix than the system-installed version.
-First of all, the newly built Flatpak will look for system-installed flatpaks in `$PREFIX/var/lib/flatpak`, which will not match existing installed flatpaks.
+First of all, the newly built Flatpak will look for system-installed flatpaks in `$PREFIX/var/lib/flatpak`, which will not match existing installations.
 You can use `--with-system-install-dir=/var/lib/flatpak` to make both installations use the same location.

-Secondly, Flatpak ships with a root-privileged policykit helper for system-installation, called `flatpak-system-helper`.
-This is dbus activated (on the system-bus) and if you install in a non-standard location it is likely that this will not be found by dbus and policykit.
-However, if the system installation is synchronized, you can often use the system installed helper instead - at least if the two versions are close in versions.
+Secondly, Flatpak ships with a root-privileged PolicyKit helper for system-wide installation, called `flatpak-system-helper`.
+It is D-Bus activated (on the system bus) and if you install in a non-standard location it is likely that D-Bus will not find it and PolicyKit integration will not work.
+However, if the system installation is synchronized, you can often use the system installed helper instead
+- at least if the two versions are close in versions.

 Floor plan
 ==========